nahimzahur/nahimzahur.github.io/_pages/research.md

 The cost of congestion is a key input in the design of transportation policy.
 Existing estimates of the social cost of traffic congestion account for the value of travel time, increased air pollution and accidents, and the impact on subjective well-being.
 We highlight an important additional cost: congestion disrupts economic activities.
 Consumers who cancel or postpone their spending plans on congested days incur a cost from not being able to engage in consumption at their preferred time.
 This paper investigates how traffic congestion affects consumption, focusing on Beijing in 2014.
 Using high-frequency credit and debit card consumption and traffic congestion data, we show that a 10% increase in travel time leads to a 2.4% decrease in consumption on the same day.
 We find little evidence to suggest that consumers substitute consumption over time.

-## Other Research
+## Other Research (Pre-Doctoral)

-#### "Climate Change and Buildings: an Asia-Pacific Primer."
+### "Climate Change and Buildings: an Asia-Pacific Primer."
-with Abhishek Rohatgi, Tian Sheng Allan Loi.
+with Abhishek Rohatgi and Tian Sheng Allan Loi.
 In van Calster, Geert, Vandenberghe, Wim and Reins, Leonie (eds.): Research Handbook on Climate Change Mitigation Law.
 Edward Elgar 2015, pp. 212-241.

-#### “The Economics of Solar PV in Singapore”
+### “The Economics of Solar PV in Singapore”
-with Tilak K. Doshi, Neil S. D’Souza, Nguyen Phuong Linh, Teo Han Guan.
+with Tilak K. Doshi, Neil S. D’Souza, Nguyen Phuong Linh, and Teo Han Guan.
 GSTF Journal of Engineering Technology, 2(1), 2013.

-#### “Impact of Climate Change on Electricity Demand of Singapore”
+### “Impact of Climate Change on Electricity Demand of Singapore”
 with Tilak K. Doshi, Abhishek Rohatgi and Yuen Kah Hung.
 Proceedings of the Singapore Economic Review Conference 2013, August 2013.

-#### “Energy Efficiency Policies in the Asia-Pacific: Can We Do Better?”
+### “Energy Efficiency Policies in the Asia-Pacific: Can We Do Better?”
 with Tilak K. Doshi.
 Working Paper, Pacific Energy Summit, National Bureau of Asian Research, March 2013.

-#### “Regulatory Reform – Case Studies on Green Investments.”
+### “Regulatory Reform – Case Studies on Green Investments.”
 with Tilak K. Doshi, Neil S. D’Souza, Belinda Salim, Rachel Wong, Tim Ogden, Salim Mazouz.
 APEC Policy Support Unit, March 2013.

-#### “Prospects for Transpacific Energy Trade.”
+### “Prospects for Transpacific Energy Trade.”
 with Tilak K. Doshi.
 Supplement to the State Of The Region 2011-2012, Pacific Economic Cooperation Council, 2011.